Sony PlayStation 5 to launch November priced $499.99 and $399.99

 Sony, which is making a stylistic departure from recent generations with the predominantly white PlayStation 5, is offering the version without a disk drive as digital downloads become standard.

-Upcoming titles unveiled for the console include platform exclusives "Final Fantasy XVI" from Square Enix 9684.T, a new "God of War" title from Sony's Santa Monica Studio and a "Harry Potter" role-playing game.
+Upcoming titles unveiled for the console include platform exclusives “Final Fantasy XVI” from Square Enix, a new “God of War” title from Sony’s Santa Monica Studio and a “Harry Potter” role-playing game.

 The announcement bolsters PlayStation’s lineup following the reveal of a slew of titles including Marvel’s Spider-Man: Miles Morales from in-house studio Insomniac Games in June.
 That title will also be available on the PlayStation 4, Sony said.